FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_2.5_or_2.6_to_3.1.md

 1. Export your static configuration objects using the command CFTUTIL CFTEXT.
 Enter:

 ```
-`CFTUTIL CFTEXT type=all, fout=cft-extract.conf`
+<span class="code">`CFTUTIL CFTEXT type=all, fout=cft-extract.conf`</span>
 ```

-1. Open the extract configuration files, cft-extract.conf, and update the file paths with those of the new Transfer CFT 3.9{{< TransferCFT/componentversion >}} installation.
+1. Open the extract configuration files, cft-extract.conf, and update the file paths with those of the new Transfer CFT {{< TransferCFT/axwayvariablesComponentVersion >}} installation.

 <!-- -->

-1. Load the new Transfer CFT 3.9{{< TransferCFT/componentversion >}} environment.
+1. Load the new Transfer CFT {{< TransferCFT/axwayvariablesComponentVersion >}} environment.

 <!-- -->

-1. Stop Transfer CFT{{< TransferCFT/hflongproductname >}} if you have not already done so.
+1. Stop {{< TransferCFT/headerfootervariableshflongproductname >}} if you have not already done so.
 1. Import your static configuration objects using the cftinit command.
     Enter: